 Discover ancient Indian temples and relics

 Discover the ancient Indian mythological lineage, heritage temples and relics of Tiruchirappalli, dating back thousands of years!
 One thing to remember is that due to religious reasons, most of the temples do not permit short clothes, especially for women.
+Be sure to check out some spots for biryani as well.

 The best time to visit Trichy is from October to March.
 It is quite convenient to reach the city, as it has an international airport and also has good connectivity across the country via the railway station and buses.
 Get set and go pack!
 And don’t forget to share your travel experiences with us!